syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/editing/edit.md

 ![Disable Edit for particular column](../images/editing/disable-column-editing.png)

 > * If you have set the `isPrimaryKey` property to **true** for a column, editing will be automatically disabled for that column.
-> * You can disble the particular row using [actionBegin](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ActionBegin) event.
+> * You can disable the particular row using [actionBegin](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ActionBegin) event.
 Please refer this [link](https://ej2.syncfusion.com/aspnetcore/documentation/grid/editing/in-line-editing#cancel-edit-based-on-condition).
-> * You can disble the particular cell using [cellEdit](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_CellEdit) event.
+> * You can disable the particular cell using [cellEdit](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_CellEdit) event.
 Please refer this [link](https://ej2.syncfusion.com/aspnetcore/documentation/grid/editing/batch-editing#cancel-edit-based-on-condition-in-batch-mode).

 ## Editing template column